Works for Nature

-Pacific Marine National Monument - Opened to Commercial Fishing
+Pacific Marine National Monuments - Opened to Commercial Fishing

-Pacific Marine National Monument - Opened to Commercial Fishing
+Pacific Marine National Monuments - Opened to Commercial Fishing

 Hawaii and US Territories